QuestCraftPlusPlus/QuestCraft/README.md

 ### DO NOT ENABLE SEATED MODE!

 **NOTE: You may encounter crashes when downloading your selected MC version, ESPECIALLY on v53 and later.
 This is because Meta can't fix memory leaks, for some reason.
-Don't fret; launch the app again, press play again, and the download will continue where it left of before the crash.
+Don't fret; launch the app again, press play again, and the download will continue where it left off before the crash.
 If it continues, please keep trying.
 If, after 4 attempts, you still are not loaded in, please visit the support channel of the QuestCraft Discord (discord.gg/QuestCraft).**

 ## Renderers